LinFan77/ClientFixes/README.md

 This is the current server source of the Lineage Remastered NA/EU community server.

-many fixes have been added by the L1openrm community such changes include
+many fixes have been added by the L1openrm developers & community such changes include

 ##04-19-2023
 CHARACTER PASS PIN DISABLED TO AVOID ACCOUNT LOCKING